 Ethereum network can be viewed as a programmable blockchain on which you can create and run applications, smart contracts, create tokens, make transactions etc. The structure of that blockchain is, as we said earlier, very similar to bitcoin’s.
 They share the same idea that every transaction is available and public and stored in a great ledger for everyone to see.

-It would be pointless to rewrite what some other already wrote to perfection, so here’s a list of great articles that will help you understand what it is.
+Here’s a list of great articles that will help you understand what it is.
 Some of these are easy to grasp and some are a bit more technical.

 What is the Blockchain: https://www.investopedia.com/terms/b/blockchain.asp